kutt27/Interview_preperation/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE).
 You are free to use, modify, and distribute the code within this repository.
 Refer to the license file for more details.

 ---